rizqrofiq/rizqrofiq/README.md

 # 👋 Hi, I’m Rizqulloh Brilliant 'Ainur Rofiq
  - 👀 I’m a software development enthusiast always eager to try new thingst
- - 🌱 I'm currently diving into Golang, Node.js, and Next.js.
+ - 🌱 I'm currently diving into Golang, Javascript, and Python.
  - 💞️ I'm a backend developer at heart, always looking for new challenges to tackle.
  - :computer: Exploring new programming languages and tools is my idea of a good time
- - 📫 How to reach me ...

 ## Github Stats